 Aztec women wove clothes in their own homes.
 The Aztecs liked bright dyes.
 A red dye was made from the cochineal beetle.
 It took about 70,000 beetles to make half a kilo of dye.

-Inca women made clothes from wool or (in warmer areas) from cotton.
+Inca women made clothes from wool or (in warmer areas) cotton.
 Ordinary people wore coarse alpaca wool but nobles wore fine vicuna wool.
 Inca women wore a long dress with a cloak on top fastened with a brooch.

 Women’s Clothes in the 17th Century

-In the 17th-century women wore a linen nightie-like garment called a shift.
+In the 17th century, women wore a linen nightie-like garment called a shift.
 Over it, they wore long dresses.
 The dress was in two parts the bodice and the skirt.
 Sometimes women wore two skirts.
 The upper skirt was gathered up to reveal an underskirt.
-From the mid 17th century it was fashionable for women to wear black patches on their faces such as little stars or crescent moons.
+From the mid-17th century, it was fashionable for women to wear black patches on their faces such as little stars or crescent moons.